hayleyarodgers/project-management-tool/README.md

 SO THAT I can accurately predict project completion timelines.
 ```

-Currently, Pawfect Match achieves this by allowing its users to post pets and interact via public comments on the post.
+Currently, Pro achieves this by ___.
 Possible features that could be implemented in the future to improve the application include:
-- Private messaging between current and potential owners
-- Making appointments to meet through the application
-- And, suggested profile matching for pets needing adoption and people wanting to adopt.

 ### Tools and Technologies Used